Bayremboussaidi/terraform-aws/README.md

 # terraform-aws
-hosting of static website in an s3 bucket  using Terraform infrastructure as code
+hosting static website in an s3 bucket  using Terraform infrastructure as code